argon17/ReelBot/README.md

 ```
 ## 5. Setup your environment variables.
 You can define environment variables in
-- windows
+- on linux
 ```
 $ nano [ENV_NAME]/bin/activate
 ```
-- linux
+- on windows
 ```
 $ nano [ENV_NAME]/bin/activate.bat
 ```

 Add all environment variables to the end of file
-- on windows
+- on linux

 ```
 export KEY=VALUE
 ```
-- on linux
+- on windows

 ```
 set KEY=VALUE